 The second time we choose another approach, we pampered ourselves, enjoyed cultural activities, and had a completely different experience.
 We manage to combine Phuket tourist attractions with secluded beaches, food and fun.

-Now we know some of the best things to do in Phuket and why travelres call it as one of the best beach destinations in the world.
+Now we know the best things to do in Phuket and why travelres call it as one of the best beach destinations in the world.
 And we want to prove that even a super touristy and famous destination can be surprisingly relaxing, tasty, and still unspoiled in parts.

 This guide on what to do in Phuket is divided into sections: